temenostech/temenos-platform-documentation/docfx_project/home/techguides/itss-test-framework-template.md

 - parameters.properties - the test campaign details including Test Campaign UUID

- >Note
+>Note:
 >The template consolidates all the results from the output folder of the ITSS Client and produces consolidated results.
 >The platform moves these consolidated results to a centralized storage account and provides a download facility from the dashboard.

 <br>
 </br>